thewinniewu/CS175/asst7/README.txt

   == Task 4 ==
   We use Catmull-Clark rules to get the new subdivided face-vertices, edge-vertices, and vertex-vertices.
+  The max subdivision is 6 for performance purposes.

 Usage:
   - Use 'h' to get help directions.
   - All keyboard controls and mouse actions are as per spec guidelines.
 Also described in 'h'.